jwpconsulting/projectify/README.md

 # License

-This project is licensed under GPL.
+This project is licensed under AGPL.
 See the LICENSE file in this repository.